Christian views on masturbation: United States

 McMahon also states, "The need for a Biblical treatment of lust and masturbation is necessary.
 Satan has conveniently disguised this "awful" topic as something that ought not to be mentioned, and never to be preached.
 The church's response to this is a deafening silence...The topic of lust may sometimes be alluded to, but never developed into the precise "doctrine" of the Bible's teaching on lust and masturbation, which really develops into a study on the fruit of the Spirit (love to Christ more than "self", and self-control)...Since we are in desperate need for Biblical teaching on this subject, we turn to the church to teach us what it means to be sexually pure.
 But, Christian men who struggle with this sin have little practical help from their local church."

-What is clear is that Calvinists oppose "sexual touching" (including mutual masturbation) between unmarried parties, even if they are engaged to each other.
-This is because it is a form of fornication.
+James B. Nelson, a cleric in the United Church of Christ (a Congregationalist denomination) notes in his book, Embodiment: An Approach to Sexuality and Christian Theology, that, "The physiological intensity typical in masturbatory orgasm frequently surpasses that of intercourse, and relational fantasies usually accompany the act in compensation for the absence of the partner", implying this is a gift from God for those who lack a spouse.

+Some articles on the Calvinistic Baptist John Piper's Desiring God website also argue that masturbation is a sin.

+The Orthodox Presbyterian Church (OPC) considers masturbation to be a sin.

+Australia

+In the August 1998 edition of the denomination's magazine, the Presbyterian Church of Australia stated, "Masturbation too would seem to be an assault on the Bible's teaching that sex is not a solitary exercise but to take place with one's married partner of the opposite sex (1 Cor.
+7:9)."

+Wales

+The Welsh Congregationalist minister, Martyn Lloyd-Jones, believed masturbation was a sin.